iterative/dvc.org/static/docs/get-started/example-versioning.md

     $ dvc add model.h5
 ```

-Note! `dvc remove` is required, otherwise `python train.py` will overwrite the
+Note! `dvc remove` or `dvc unprotect` is required, otherwise `python train.py`
-existing file and may corrupt the cached version.
+will overwrite the existing file and may corrupt the cached version.
 Check this
 [guide](/doc/user-guide/update-tracked-file) to learn more.

 Let's commit the second version: